achekroud/dukeML/README.md

   - Contains the main demonstration script that we will be working through.

+As a reminder:

+- You can install the latest version of R for free [here](http://cran.revolutionanalytics.com/)
+- And install the latest version of Rstudio for free [here](https://www.rstudio.com/products/rstudio/#Desktop)

 Please feel free to email me if you have any questions: adam dot chekroud at yale dot edu

-The appropriate citation is:
+The appropriate citation for these materials is:

-  Chekroud AM, et al. (2016) Cross-trial prediction of treatment outcome in depression: a machine learning approach.
+> Chekroud AM, et al. (2016) Cross-trial prediction of treatment outcome in depression: a machine learning approach.
 The Lancet Psychiatry 0366(15):1–8.
 [Available here](dx.doi.org/10.1016/S2215-0366(15)00471-X)

 Please do not share or reuse these materials without permission.
 I have no copyright, nor do I have money to pay lawyers to do anything about it,